On primordial universe in anti-de Sitter landscape: Results

 \section{Results}

 The simulation results are presented in Fig.\ref{K_2d} and Fig.\ref{phi_cases}.
 The large inhomogeneity will spawn AdS bubbles in a background of a different AdS vacuum.
-As expected, if a bubble has subcritical initial radius, it will rapidly shrink and collapse into a black hole\footnote{According to the GRChombo code, the mass of black hole is $M\approx 5.7$, which is associated with the apparent horizon and less than but converges to the actual mass of black hole.}, and eventually the whole space will evolve into a single AdS state and collapse integrally, see Fig.\ref{phi_cases}-A. However, if the initial radii of the bubbles are supercritical, the regions with different AdS vacua will coexist, separated by not only near-spherical bubble walls (Fig.\ref{phi_cases}-B) but also, interestingly, infinitely extending tube-like walls (Fig.\ref{phi_cases}-C).
+As expected, if a bubble has subcritical initial radius, it will rapidly shrink and collapse into a black hole\footnote{Using the Apparent Horizon Finder in GRChombo code, we find that the mass of the black hole is $M\approx 5.7$, which is associated with the apparent horizon and less than but converges to the actual mass of black hole.}, and eventually the whole space will evolve into a single AdS state and collapse integrally, see Fig.\ref{phi_cases}-A. However, if the initial radii of the bubbles are supercritical, the regions with different AdS vacua will coexist, separated by not only near-spherical bubble walls (Fig.\ref{phi_cases}-B) but also, interestingly, infinitely extending tube-like walls (Fig.\ref{phi_cases}-C).
+Here, the critical radius of bubble refers to the minimal radius of bubble when the bubble phase can exist.

 These tube-like walls can be understood more clearly in Fig.\ref{K_2d}.
 In our simulation, we replace an infinite space with the periodic boundary condition.
-Thus when considering inhomogeneities on a specific length scale, we actually expect physics happening in larger scales to be similar everywhere.
+This choice of boundary condition is motivated as follows: inhomogeneities occur at various scales, when considering evolution of those at a specific length scale, it is natural to expect the extent of the modes goes beyond just a single period.
 In light of this argument, the ``bubble" in the lower panel of Fig.\ref{K_2d} actually correspond to the tube that extend along $\overrightarrow{x}(=x,y,z)$ directions through the region where the periodicity of the initial perturbation modes persists.
 Such tube-like structure looks ``as if" the adjacent spherical cells merged partly.
+It is intriguing to consider the more generic setup with perturbations at numerous wavelengths, a task beyond the scope of this letter, and to be pursed in future work.

+It is significant to check the effect of the wavelength $L$ of inhomogeneity (equivalently $L/H_{init}^{-1}$).
+A phase diagram is presented in Fig.\ref{delta04} \footnote{Here, we fix the amplitude $\Delta\phi=0.4$ of initial inhomogeneity.
+However, we actually also consider different $\Delta\phi=0.3, 0.5$, but we find that the corresponding phase diagrams are essentially similar to Fig.4, only the slope of boundary lines separating the ``Bubble" and ``Tube" phases are different.}.
+According to Fig.\ref{delta04}, for $\phi_0/\phi_b\lesssim 0.9$, if $L/H_{init}^{-1}\lesssim 1$ (i.e. the wavelength $L$ is ``subhorizonal"), eventually the whole space will collapse integrally, while the bubble or tube phase comes into being only when the initial inhomogeneity is ``superhorizonal" (the radius of the bubble is supercritical and superhorizonal).
+It is also worth noting that if $\phi_0/\phi_b\gtrsim 0.9$, i.e. $\phi_0$ is close to the maximal value of potential barrier, we will see the bubble or tube phase for $L/H_{init}^{-1}\lesssim 1$ (the radius of the bubble is supercritical but subhorizonal).